wcmaart/tricma/README.md

 Once that is set up you should follow the instructions on the [dashboard](https://github.com/wcmaart/dashboard) to start consuming data, and then follow the instructions on the [API](https://github.com/wcmaart/api) to expose the data as a handy GraphQL endpoint.

 If you want to test the endpoint finally clone and run the collection.

+## Issues and Projects

+General issues that span all parts of the project just be added in [Issues](https://github.com/wcmaart/tricma/issues) and tracked in the [Project](https://github.com/wcmaart/tricma/projects/1).
+For example things like "Should we move the datastore to [SQlite](https://www.sqlite.org/index.html)?" would live here because both the [dashboard](https://github.com/wcmaart/dashboard) and the [API](https://github.com/wcmaart/api) are involved.
+If the decision to move was made then we'd place that as two individual tasks on each repo.